 However, the companies themselves say it will lead to increased broadband investment.
 Comcast is also reported as saying it will not "block, throttle, or discriminate against lawful content."

-The FCC's new rules requires providers to disclose any blocking or slowing down of access to content.
+The FCC's new rules require providers to disclose any blocking or slowing down of access to content.
 They'll also have to say if they've created paid-for fast lanes to specific content.

 Mending the net